dialogflow/asr-server/README.md

 You may use any web-server which have FastCGI support: Apache, Nginx, Lighttpd etc.

+### Installing Apache2

+openSuSE:

+	$ sudo zypper in apache2

+Debian and Ubuntu:

+	$ sudo apt-get install apache2

+### Configuring Apache2

+Enable FastCGI proxy module with `a2enmod`:

+	$ sudo a2enmod proxy_fcgi

+Then you have to add to Apache2 configuration file following line:

+	ProxyPass "/asr" "fcgi://localhost:8000/"

+If your Apache configured to include all .conf files from /etc/apache2/conf.d folder you may create separate asr_proxy.conf file with the given line:

+	$ sudo echo 'ProxyPass "/asr" "fcgi://localhost:8000/"' > /etc/apache2/conf.d/asr_proxy.conf

+Now restart Apache:

+	$ sudo /etc/init.d/apache2 restart

 ### Installing Nginx

 You can download latest sources from official website <http://nginx.org/> and build Nginx with yourself or use your system package manager.

 openSuSE: